-Please note: that the above dates are provisional subject to change at the discretion of the Irish Cancer Society.
+^{}Please note: the above dates are provisional, and subject to change at the discretion of the Irish Cancer Society.
+Further details of important dates for the Full Application stage will be given to shortlisted applicants.

-1.2.
-Background
+1.2 Background

-The Irish Cancer Society is now accepting Expression of Interest (EOI) applications for the Translational Research Scholarship Programme 2022.
+The Irish Cancer Society is now accepting Expression of Interest applications for the Translational Research Fellowship Scheme 2022.

-The objective of the Irish Cancer Society Research Scholarship Programme is to offer excellent graduates the opportunity to undertake postgraduate training in world class cancer research.
-There is scholarship funding available for one applicant of the highest calibre to focus on research within areas of high strategic priority for the Irish Cancer Society.
+The objective of the Irish Cancer Society Translational Research Fellowship Programme is to support excellent early-stage (0-5 years' experience post-PhD) translational cancer researchers to develop as independent researchers.
+There is fellowship funding available for one applicant of the highest calibre to focus on research within areas of high strategic priority1 for the Irish Cancer Society.
+This applicant must have a background in biomedical sciences, pharmaceutical sciences, life sciences or medicine.